dftbplus/recipes/docs/basics/firstcalc.rst

 In our case the geometry optimisation continues as long as the maximum component of the force acting on the moving atoms is bigger than 1e-4 atomic units (Hartree per Bohr radius).
 Numeric values are by default interpreted to be in atomic units.
 However the HSD format offers the possibility of using alternative units by specifying a unit modifier before the equals sign.
 This is given in square brackets.
 For example instead of the original atomic units, you could have used ::

-  MaxForceComponent [eV/AA] = 5.14e-3    # Force in Electronvolts/Angstrom
+  GradAMax [eV/AA] = 5.14e-3    # Force in Electronvolts/Angstrom

 or ::

-  MaxForceComponent [Electronvolt/Angstrom] = 5.14e-3
+  GradAMax [Electronvolt/Angstrom] = 5.14e-3

-See the manual for the list of accepted modifiers.
+See the manual for the list of accepted modifiers and additional convergence criteria supported by the ``Convergence`` block.

 The ``MaxSteps`` keyword specifies the maximum number of geometry optimisation steps that the program can take before stopping, even if the specified tolerance